German "Panther" Main Battle Tank:

 - Datalink transmitters: A powerful battlefield management communications system.
 Allows the tank to use targeting data from scout vehicles for firing the Anti-Tank missiles or Sabot rounds, and to provide targeting data to other vehicles.
 Bonus varies on the quality of the data being provided, but all data would allow the tank to fire over obstacles if the scout vehicle is in the right position.
 The normal effective battlefield range is 10 miles (16 km).

 - Signaal Rapier ESM/ECM system: Combines ESM and ECM into one powerful system.
-The system can detect another radar system at 125% of the range of the transmitting radar.
+The system can detect another radar system at around 125% of the range of the transmitting radar and is usually subject to radar horizon.
 When jamming it causes -30% to detection but when it is active, other vehicles/ bases can detect that it is jamming, and some missiles will home in on jamming signals.
 Jamming also causes a -4 penalty to all radar guided weapons.

 - Thermo-Imager: range of 2.6 miles (4.2 km).
 Finds the infra-red radiations of things that are warm (as in above ambient temperature).
 Also enables driver to see in smoke, shadows and darkness.